matthewKeville/bandcamp-scraper/docs/design.md

 > A representation of any Bandcamp resource — either root or intermediate (e.g., Release, Track).

 `RootModel : Model`
-> A top-level resource from which scraping begins.
+> A top-level resource from can be fetched.
 > Tracks model origin and HydrationStatus.
 > Examples: Artist, Album, Track.